magedapdelghaney/React-Client-App/README.md

 ## Running steps

-- Go to shipments-client folder and servr the react app
+- Go to shipments-client folder and serve the react app

 ///////////////////////////////////////////////////////////////////////////////////////////